The Second Vanishing Theorem for Local Cohomology Modules: Abstract

 \section{Abstract}

-We prove the Second Vanishing Theorem for local cohomology modules of an unramified regular local ring in its full generality and provide a new proof of the Second Vanishing Theorem in prime characteristic $p$.
-As an application of our vanishing theorem for unramified regular local rings, we extend our topological characterization of the highest Lyubeznik number of an equi-characteristic local ring to the setting of mixed characteristic.
-An upper bound of local cohomological dimension in mixed characteristic is also obtained by partially extending Lyubeznik's vanishing theorem in prime characteristic $p$ to mixed characteristic.
+We prove the Second Vanishing Theorem for local cohomology modules of an unramified noetherian regular local ring in its full generality.
+As an application of our vanishing theorem for unramified regular local rings, we extend our topological characterization of the highest Lyubeznik number of an equal-characteristic local ring to the setting of mixed characteristic.
+Some observations and open questions are also presented along the way.